vprnet/old-app-template/README.md

 2. Edit `_example.scss`.
 Valid css is valid scss, so use as much or little Sass as you like.

 3. Compile.
-[CodeKit](http://incident57.com/codekit/) compiles Sass into CSS, concatenates all stylesheets, and minifies them for production.
-Cool.
+I use [CodeKit](http://incident57.com/codekit/), which compiles Sass into CSS, concatenates all stylesheets, and minifies them for production.
+It's great, but costs $25.
+If you don't want to spend the money, you can use Compass to compile following [these instructions](http://thesassway.com/beginner/getting-started-with-sass-and-compass).

 ## To-Do